-- Multifamily Rental: The apartment rental market is strong, nationally and in the region8.
+- Multifamily Rental: The apartment rental market is strong, nationally and in the region.
 Apartment units appeal to all age groups and income levels, although isolated sites with limited access to transit, shopping, or services, are a discouragement to some prospective developers.
-Typical market rents range between \$1,095-\$2,265 for new construction in the region while Concord Mews is renting 3 bedroom townhouses for \$3,100/month.
-9 - Garden-Style Condo: Condo ownership units in multi-family elevator buildings comparable to a rental building, with possibly larger unit sizes.
+Typical market rents range between \$1,095-\$2,265 for new construction in the region while Concord Mews is renting 3 bedroom townhouses for \$3,100/month. - Garden-Style Condo: Condo ownership units in multi-family elevator buildings comparable to a rental building, with possibly larger unit sizes.
 Pulte Homes, a national developer with projects in Natick, Reading, Waltham, North Andover have been successful selling smaller sized units in 3-4 story buildings for between \$200,000 and \$450,000.
 Although agerestricted, Northwoods is a possible example of what such a product might look like, currently selling at a greatly discounted price of approximately \$350,000/ unit.

-6 Chip Detwiller, R.W.
+&lt;sup>5 Chip Detwiller, R.W.
 Holmes Real Estate

-7 Colliers International, Second quarter report
+&lt;sup>6 Colliers International, Second quarter report

-8 Marcus & Millichap, the Outlook, 2012, page 1
+&lt;sup>7 Marcus & Millichap, the Outlook, 2012, page 1

-9 Manager at Concord Mews
+&lt;sup>8 Manager at Concord Mews?

 - Townhouse Condo: A third residential type that has been popular in Sudbury is townhouse condominiums.
 These tend to be large units containing up to 2,600 sq ft selling in the \$500,000-\$700,000 range.
 The Villages at Old County Road and Carriage Lane are examples.
 A smaller unit version of this would be Concord Green in West Concord. - Age-Restricted Housing: While Sudbury's zoning allows age-restricted multifamily housing, there is some concern that this market is saturated in the short term.
-Sudbury has 109 agerestricted market rate condos (with an additional 24 units approved but not yet built) and 159 age-restricted affordable rental units.
-In addition there are 96 market-discounted senior housing units.
-Another 64 unit affordable rental senior housing development has recently been approved.
-A number of these developments in the region have had occupancy problems and have requested conversion to market (non-age restricted) housing.
-10
+Sudbury has 118 age-restricted condos and 114 age-restricted affordable rental units.
+In addition there are 96 market discounted senior housing units.
+Another 64 unit affordable senior housing development has recently been approved.
+A number of these developments in the region have had problems and have requested conversion to market housing.